Project AMM48

 Project Activity

-We conducted a secondary analysis of data from the Alzheimer's Society Pro-CARE study, key literature and team expertise to develop initial programme the3ories.
+We conducted a secondary analysis of data from the Alzheimer's Society Pro-CARE study and used key literature and team expertise to develop initial programme theories.
 We conducted a series of targeted literature reviews and synthesised relevant evidence.
 We then conducted stakeholder interviews to test and refine our theories.
+Public involvement representatives advised throughout.

-We published our programme theory and a framework of theory-driven understanding and used it to underpin the development of an intervention to reduce refusals of care.
+We published our programme theory and a framework of theory-driven understanding.

 Who was involved?